 (Paul Painlevé or PhLAM) to work on a research project closely linked to the CEMPI research themes.

 The work can serve for the student's master report in his home institution.

-Applications should be sent no later than January 31, 2017 : CV, the certified academic record of their university studies, plus a letter of motivation to the person in charge of the internship.
-The CEMPI executive committee will select the successful candidates by February 2017.
-The internships are expected to start in March or April 2017.
+Applications can be sent at any time and will be processed as they arrive: CV, the certified academic record of the candidate's university studies, plus a letter of motivation to the person in charge of the internship.
+The CEMPI executive committee will select the successful candidates.